dowski/crosslaunch/README.md

 ## Releasing

+Official releases will be found only on https://crosslaunch.dev.

 ### MacOS

+Before you release, ensure you have a valid `config.sh` file.
+See `config.sh.example` for what it should contain.

-To release Cross Launch itself, do the following.
+To release Cross Launch itself, do the following (yes, the manual steps are somewhat ironic).

 1. `flutter build macos --release`
 2. `./sign-app.sh` to sign the release